mannyrivera2010/aml-suite/vagrant/centos6.6/build-and-deploy-box/README.md

-After that, simply run `vagrant up` in this directory and, after provisioning is complete (**typically 35-45 minutes**), access the OZP applications from your host at the URLs listed above
+After that, simply run `vagrant up` in this directory and, after provisioning is complete (**typically 35-45 minutes**), access the OZP applications from your host at the URLs listed above.

 ## Details
 ozp-rest is run under Tomcat, using an actual MySQL database and Elasticsearch